JPBureik/experiment-monitoring/server_setup.md

   * 5V USB-C Power Supply
   * 2x 128GB USB thumb drive
   * Cooling Case for RPI
+  * PC with an SD card reader

 #### The instructions below are given for a Linux command line.
+SSH will generally work from the command prompt on Windows 10 and newer.
 Replace text in *italitcs*.

 ## Preparing the RaspberryPi

-  * [Download](https://www.raspberrypi.org/downloads/raspbian/) and install Raspbian Buster Lite
+  * [Download](https://www.raspberrypi.org/downloads/raspbian/) and install Raspbian Buster Lite on the SD card

   * Add an SSH file to the boot SD card:
     <pre>